Counselling with Clare

 A Safe Space To Find Yourself

-Hi, I'm Clare - a qualified counsellor based in Bristol, and offering sessions online.
+Hi, I'm Clare - a qualified counsellor based in Bristol.

 I understand how tough it can be to consider opening up to a counsellor, and will meet you with warmth, acceptance and care.